shaai/wdi_3_rails_commands_assessment/README.md

 ### Question 4

-Now I want to make my database reflect the new model I created in Question 2.
+I want to create a database and make it reflect the new model I created in Question 2.
 What command(s) should I type in the terminal?

 ### Question 5

-Finally I want to look at the actual database that has been created.
-What command(s) should I type in the terminal?
+I want to look at the actual database that has been created.
+What command should I type in the terminal?

+### Question 6

+I want to see a list of all the URLs available in my app, along with the HTTP requests and controllers associated with them.
+What command should I type in the terminal?

+### Question 7

+I have worked on my app and finally want to see it in action.
+What command should I type in the terminal, and where should I navigate to in my browser?